 Without a specialized approach shoe, you may find yourself stuck.
 It's impractical to carry a heap of different shoes with you, so approach shoes aim to be one product that can do it all.
 You can strap crampons to them, climb technical rock in them, and even hike on nice established trails with them.
 If you're going into the mountains, this may be all you need.

 Many modern climbers may even choose to climb whole fifth-class routes in their approach shoes.
 While in some ways this footwear is a specialty item for climbers, it can also have multiple uses and be a great footwear option even if you aren't a rock climber or planning to be on technical terrain.
 In this article, we go over the various functions shoes of this type can serve, as well as discuss all the things you will need to know and consider if you're in the market to buy a pair for yourself.

 A Note from the Author

-Our author, an accomplished big wall and alpine climber who works for the Yosemite Search and Rescue team, admits having a quiver of approach shoes.
+Our author, an accomplished big wall and alpine climber who works for the Yosemite Search and Rescue team, admits to having a quiver of approach shoes.
 In this review, we outline which shoes are best for different types of applications, from alpine climbing to cragging and beyond.
 That being said, it's fairly common for dedicated climbers who travel in many different types of terrain to have a few pairs on hand.
 What does she have in her closet right now?
 One pair for big walls, one for the mountains, one for light missions in Yosemite… Okay, we have too many shoes.
 But keep in mind that our Editors' Choice Award-winner is the one shoe that we believe can do it all.
-If you're looking to add some specialized shoes to your quiver, our Top Pick Award-winners are made with certain missions in mind.
+If you're looking to add some specialized shoes to your quiver, our Top Pick Award-winners are made with certain dedicated missions in mind.